WollerChris/App2/README.md

 from there a migrated and seeded the falls.

+the frontend needs to be run fron the zfront folder

 ///////
 FUNCTION
     Z App will always take you back to main page but just in case i put a button that is easily noticed.